ChristOscar/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+ - function component is a stateless component that just accepts data and displays them in some form whereas stateful is a class component tht implements logic and state which requires the use of React.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+ - componentWillMount is the first stage for change of state. componentDidUpdate is the is the secound stage of state change just befoer the component is updated.

 3. Define stateful logic.
+ - It is a behavior created with the use of one or more hooks
 4. What are the three step of creating a successful test?
 What is done in each phase?
+ -  Arrange: all necessary preconditions and inputs basically setting up and preparing all of the testing objects and prerequisites.
+ - Act: Test basically it performs the actual work of the test.
+ - Assert: Have the expected results, which in turns validates the correct response